codeforbtv/expunge-vt/README.md

 1. Open [chrome://extensions/](chrome://extensions/) on your chrome browser.

+1. Use NVM install or similar app to ensure you are using node 19.2.0.

+1. cd into extension directory, and run the following:
+   - npm install
+   - npm run build

 1. Ensure "Developer mode" is switched on in the top right of the screen.

-1. Select `Load unpacked` from the top left, and select the `extensionDirectory` folder from the project folder.
+1. Select `Load unpacked` from the top left, and select the `extensionDirectory/build` folder from the project folder.

 1. Open a sample html docket from the "sampleDocketHTML" folder.